Following Boris Johnson’s resignation in July, a new Conservative Party leader and prime minister will be chosen by 5 September.

 Many believe that short-term lets are putting pressure on traditional housing stock, while the National Residential Landlords Association (NRLA) argues that those providing holiday lets can still benefit from the tax relief that long-term landlords can no longer claim.

-The government’s consultation is due to close on 21 September, just a few weeks after the new prime minister is announced.
-Traditional landlords, plus residents in holiday let hotspots, will be hoping they take the opportunity to tighten regulation of this part of the market.
+The government’s consultation is due to close on 21 September.
+Traditional landlords, plus residents in holiday let hotspots, will be hoping Liz Truss takes the opportunity to tighten regulation of this part of the market.

 In recent years the government has had plans to increase the minimum Energy Performance Certificate (EPC) rating in rental properties from E to C.